Showing posts with label phone. Show all posts

 Rider to Rider Communication

 I bought an adventure bike to explore off-road.
-I also bought a helmet intercom system from Sena (actually mine if branded HJC but it made by Sena, it is an HJC 10B).
+I also bought a helmet intercom system from Sena (actually mine is branded HJC but it made by Sena, it is an HJC 10B).
 I rode with some friends that also have helmet intercoms.
-This is really grate, pretty much a necessity once you have had it.
+This is really great, pretty much a necessity once you have had it.
 There is no going back.
 You can hold a conversation while riding.
-The front person can also warn the people behind of upcoming obstacles, vehicles, hazards, etc.
+The front person can also warn the people behind of upcoming obstacles, vehicles, hazards, etc. You can also discuss where you want to ride, what turns to take, do you want to stop, etc.

 The two leading helmet communications makers are Sena and Cardo.
 These 2 both have mesh systems which allows the communications to use multiple riders to relay messages across the group.
 This also allows for larger groups of riders to all communicate at the same time.
 These 2 mesh systems are not compatible though (although Cardo now offers a bridge feature).
-This mesh approach is great for street riders who ride close together.
-However, off-road the mesh approach has some issues.
+This intercom approach is great for street riders who ride close together.
+However, off-road the intercom approach has some issues.
 Off-road we have things like dust, gravel, and rocks getting kicked up by the tires, narrow trails, and other issues that make us ride much farther apart.
 We also have hills, canyons, mountains, and other obstacles that interrupt the communications.
 If the person in the back drops their bike, communication is lost pretty fast as the other riders increase the distance.
 Just when you need it most you lose communications.
+Mesh helps some as it daisy chains all the riders but you can still break the chain at any time.

 I did some investigation into options.
 I found this great YouTube video going over this same issue and several solutions.

 I looked into these options and decided to go with the BTech GMRS-Pro and the push to talk (PTT) button.
-This works slick with my HJC/Sena helmet system (and likely most others).
+This works slick with my HJC/Sena helmet system, as well as the Cardo Packtalk (and likely most others).
 It pairs to the helmet intercom as a second phone.
-This way you can still use the intercom via Bluetooth as normal until you are too far away and the intercom drops.
+This way you can still use the intercom via Bluetooth and mesh as normal until you are too far away and the intercom drops.
 Then you simply use the PTT button to contact the other riders.
 If and when you get back in intercom range you can switch back.
 Switching back and forth is automatic really.
 The intercom is much preferred as it allows continuous 2-way communication and is lower power (less radiation).
 I prefer to use the radio only when needed (which happens on many rides).
-This BTech is really the only GMRS radio with Bluetooth profiles to support this configuration.
+This BTech is really the only GMRS radio I found as of writing this post with Bluetooth profiles to support this configuration.
 I found others that support Bluetooth for app integration but this device also supports profiles for hands free communication and the PTT remote.
 This radio is also waterproof making it a good choice.

 This radio is a 5 Watt unit which is not something you want too close to electronics or your body really.
 I don't really need to see or touch the radio when riding since I have the PYY button and the mic and speakers use the helmet intercom system.
 I set the channel and volume and forget it.
 I decided to clip it into my rear pack, as far from me as I can.
 I zip the pack on the clip which retains it very well.
 The radio is waterproof so no worries there.